Why a fitness rack is so handy

 ✔ Suitable for pull-ups, dips, muscle-ups, and more.

-1. Carrying capacity
+1. Load capacity

-2. Type rack: vast, foldable or movable?
+2. Type of rack: fixed, foldable, or portable?

 - Fixed racks: Maximally stable, ideal for serious lifters.